C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 # IP Address Information
 ### Finding your own IP
-Commands for finding the IP address of the device you are on: (type each command separate, **each command does the same thing**)
+Commands for finding the IP address of the device you are on: (type each command separately, **each command does the same thing**)

  ```
  curl api.ipify.org